webplatform/docs/dom/Node/insertBefore/index.md

 |Description=The new node to be inserted.
 |Optional=No
 }}{{Method Parameter
-|Name=beforeNode
+|Name=refChild
 |Data type=DOM Node
-|Description=The placement of the new node.
+|Description=Supplies the placement of the new node.
 If this parameter is specified, the new element will be inserted immediately before this existing child node.
 If not, it will be added after the last child node.
 |Optional=Yes
 }}
 |Method_applies_to=dom/Node